-Second, if you are a climate change believer, and you’re outraged at the stupidity and stubbornness of the climate deniers, I’d like to share a thought experiment proposed by Charles Eisenstein in his 2018 book, Climate: A New Story:
+Second, if you are a climate change believer, and you’re outraged at the stubbornness of the climate deniers, I’d like to share a thought experiment proposed by Charles Eisenstein in his 2018 book, Climate: A New Story:

 Imagine that someone told you that your child is playing in a field where poisonous snakes have just been spotted, and it’s urgent that you go get them and bring them to safety.

 You say, “OK, thanks,” but keep doing what you were doing before (washing dishes, or balancing your checkbook, or refreshing Instagram, for example).
 The person who brought you the news would be alarmed, would they not?
 They would be forced to assume that either a) you don’t care about your child’s safety, or b) you don’t believe them.